RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 #### Getting Started

+* If there isn't an Issue filed for what you're working on, first [create a new Issue](https://github.com/RefugeRestrooms/refuge-ios/issues/new)
 * Fork the repository
 * Create a branch specific to the work you're going to do [See: #branch-naming-conventions](#branch-naming-conventions)
 * When finished with changes, create a Pull Request against the `develoment` branch of the `refuge-ios` repository